-The returns are calculated on a daily basis hence the answer to the first question is over any one given trading day.
+The returns are calculated on a daily basis hence the answer to the first question is over anyone given trading day.

 The second answer requires a bit of work.
 There are approximately 300 days (frequency count) in the graph above.
 Your worst case loss is a once in 300 day event.
 The probability of you seeing a loss greater than this number is 1/300 or 0.33%.

-Fortunately our Excel histogram output worksheet already has a table with these probabilities and numbers in it.
+Fortunately, the EXCEL histogram output worksheet already has a table with these probabilities and numbers in it.

-If you put it together there is only a .55% chance that you or I will see a worst case loss of over -2.77% on any given trading day if you bought Euros and a 1.1% chance that you will see loss of over 1.99% if you have sold Euros.
+If you put it together there is only a .55% chance that you or I will see a worst case loss of over -2.77% on any given trading day if you bought Euros and a 1.1% chance that you will see a loss of over 1.99% if you have sold Euros.

 Congratulations.
 By adding a holding period (a given trading day) and a probability (0.55% / 1.1%) you have converted your simple what is the worst that can happen statement into a value at risk estimate.

 Typically Value at Risk (VaR) is expressed in dollar terms.
-However since here we only had percentile returns to work with we have expressed it in percentage terms.
+However, since here we only had percentile returns to work with we have expressed it in percentage terms.

-Value at Risk – methods
+3. Alternative Value at Risk methods

 The approach that we have just used to calculate Value at Risk is also known as the VaR Historical Simulation approach.